-- This pub is part of the platform effort, "Functional annotation: mapping the functional landscape of protein families across biology."
-Visit the platform narrative for more background and context. - The ProteinCartography pipeline is available in this GitHub repository.
-Try it yourself and let us know what you think! - We've included several examples throughout the pub.
+- The version of ProteinCartography used for the analyses in this pub is v0.4.0-alpha. - We've included several examples throughout the pub.
 The code for that analysis and the resulting figures are available in the same GitHub repository and the associated data are on Zenodo.